riddhisomani/riddhisomani/README.md

 # 💫 About Me:
-Hi I am Riddhi Somani.
-I am pursuing final year of my Bachelor of Engineering in Computer Science.
-I am interested in learning new technology and skills.
+👋🏻 Hi I am Riddhi Somani
+🎓 I am pursuing final year of my Bachelor of Engineering in Computer Science.
+🔭 I’m currently working on my DSA skills
+🤝 I’m interested in learning new technology

 ## 🌐 Socials: